 With my head buried in books for the past few weeks I’ve had very little time to emerge to make dinner.
 On days when I decide crackers aren’t substantial enough for a full meal, I usually heat up Trader Joe’s tomato soup, toss together some semblance of a salad, or bake chicken thighs…OR beg Lucas to figure out dinner because I’ve waited so long that I’m now officially hangry.
 So, I shamefully admit that this is the first real meal I’ve actually cooked in a few weeks.
 When Lucas walked in to the smells of various spices wafting through the air last week (yes, I’m behind), he grinned, “it’s been awhile since you cooked!”
 And OH.
 MY.
 GAWD.
 What a dish to make a comeback with!
-Packed with veggies, protein, and rich spices, this homemade turkey chili makes a perfect pre-wedding meal.
+Packed with veggies, protein, and rich spices, this homemade turkey and veggie chili makes a perfect pre-wedding meal.
 And the mere 15 minutes of hands-on time was a definite bonus for my busy study schedule.

 I grew up with microwaved canned turkey chili.
 You know, the kind that kinda looks like dog food coming out of the can, but tastes oh-so-delicious.
 After a couple of minutes in the microwave, we’d drop a handful of goldfish crackers to swim around in the bowl before digging in.
 Nom Nom Nom.